Hackers News Hackers News

 April 28, 2026 3 Min Read

-According to threat intelligence reports, the payload is a sophisticated, three-stage information stealer that actively hunts for critical developer secrets and credentials.
+Threat intelligence reports indicate that the payload is a sophisticated, three-stage information stealer designed to exfiltrate critical developer secrets and credentials.
+The malware systematically targets and steals a wide array of sensitive data, including:

 • Cloud access tokens for AWS, Google Cloud, and Azure.